 After the oral examination, the Committee will meet in closed session to evaluate the student's performance in both the oral and written examinations.
 There are three possible outcomes of the Committee's deliberations: pass, fail, and deferred decision.
 In the case of a deferred decision, students will be given one week to redo unsatisfactory responses.
 At the end of the rewrite period, the Committee will review the revised answers and will decide whether or not a second oral examination is necessary.
 If the Committee is not satisfied with the revised answers, the student will be failed and be given another opportunity to retake the examination the following term (not including summer).

 If the student fails the examinations outright, they will also be given an opportunity to retake the examination the following term (not including summer).
 Even if they pass the examination, the Committee may determine that there are some deficiencies that need to be addressed by additional coursework or reading.
 Under these circumstances, advancement to candidacy will be delayed until the additional requirement has been met.
-If a student cannot successfully complete the examinations, then the examination Committee will recommend the student leave the program.
+If a student cannot successfully complete the examinations, then the examination Committee will recommend to the Division of Graduate Studies that the student be dismissed from the program.

 Students who are not making satisfactory progress are ineligible for GE appointments, and can have those appointments cancelled.
+Not making satisfactory progress is defined as failing the oral examination.
+Students who have a deferred decision may still be eligible for GE appointments at the discretion of the Department.
+If students fail the exam and plan to retake the exam the following term, then they can become eligible for GE appointments the term following successful completion of the oral exam.
 Ordinarily, three months must elapse before a second examination is given and the Committee must, if at all possible, be the same as for the original examination.
 A third examination is not permitted.
-Failure to complete the comprehensive examinations to the Committee's satisfaction signals the end of the student's doctoral studies in the Department.
+Failure to complete the comprehensive examinations to the Committee's satisfaction will result in a recommendation to the Division of Graduate Studies that the student be dismissed from the program.